-QANW – has been designed for members of the Renewable Energy Consumer Code.
+QANW – QANW qualification is a valuable accreditation within the construction and insurance sectors.
+QANW, short for Quality Assured National Warranties, signifies high industry standards and reliability.
+It has been designed for members of the Renewable Energy Consumer Code.
 It is, for want of a better description, an insurance policy for the consumer that protects them from the second a deposit is paid.
 Not only does is protect the customer, but it also provides added security for any advance payments and covers the workmanship warranty.

 The workmanship warranty is variable depending on the chosen tenure by the installer.
 A minimum warranty period of two years is recommended but the maximum tenure that can be imposed is 10 years.
 This ‘insurance policy’ is designed to protect, you, the customer should, we, as a company cease trading.